aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 !!! note
     The new column must be nullable, that means it must allow NULL values!

+To create the new column in the database, you have to execute the setup tasks:

+Laravel
+: **php artisan aimeos:setup**

+Symfony
+: **php bin/console aimeos:setup**

+TYPO3
+: **php vendor/bin/typo3 aimeos:setup** (or via the update script in the extension manager)

+# Easy way

+Since 2019.10 it's possible to add new columns by extending the database table and a manager decorator only.
+The example will use the product manager but you can extend all managers in the same way.

+Implementing decorators is a great way to dynamically extend managers without inheriting from the existing manager class.
+Instead, you can wrap multiple decorators around a manager object like the layers of an onion.
+In each decorator, you can implement additional code that changes the parameters or the result of the manager method or performs additional actions.

+## Manager decorator

 You need to create a decorator for the product manager that will care about the new column(s).
 A decorator has the advantage that you can add multiple decorators on top of the manager and 3rd party extensions can do that too.